How to Voice Your Opposition to Bloomington’s Upzoning

 scanlanj@bloomington.in.gov

 Let Council members know how you feel about the upzoning.
 Six members of the Council represent geographic districts — the member representing your district is the one most accountable to you.
-Use this interactive map, or click on the district numbers in the table above, to determine who your district representative is and will be until the next Council is sworn in in January 2024, if you don’t already know.
+Use this interactive map, or click on the district numbers in the table above, to determine who your district representative is, if you don’t already know.

 There also are three At-Large members of the Council, who are accountable to everyone in Bloomington.